Json-To-String/AdvancedOptics/README.md

 ## Labs Overview
 ### Computer Generated Holography
-Explore the principles and techniques behind computer-generated holography (CGH).
-Learn how to generate holograms computationally and visualize the holographic reconstruction process.
+Explored the principles and techniques behind computer-generated holography (CGH).
+Learn how to generate holograms computationally and visualize the holographic reconstruction process using:
-- Binary Search
+- Binary Search creating a light spot
-- Simulated Annealing
+- Simulated Annealing creating a light spot
-- Complex Outputs
+- Binary Search vs Simulated Annealing on Complex Outputs

 ### Fourier Optics
 - Motivated using FFT to transform signals to their constiuent frequencies